Find answers to frequently asked questions about benefits for Saint Louis University employees.

 - Each of your children.
 The term "children" includes any such person related to you by blood or marriage, or for whom you have legally adopted or assumed a legal obligation, or other child, if that child lives in your household in a parent-child relationship and is dependent upon you for support.

-- Children are eligible for coverage up until their 26th birthday. *Please note that it is your responsibility to notify the benefits department of this change within 31 days of your child's 26th birthday.
+- Children are eligible for coverage up until their 26th birthday. *Please note that Workday will automatically remove your ineligible child at the end of the month of your child's 26th birthday.

 You and your eligible dependents are provided the opportunity to continue your medical, dental, vision, and/or flexible spending coverage after the termination of your benefits.
 You will be notified of your election rights within 30 days of your termination via postal mail sent from the University's third party COBRA vendor; Sax Benefits Group.
 Questions regarding payment of COBRA premiums should be directed to Sax Benefits Group at 314-822-6100 x 2300.